1. Turn off compressors when not needed.

 A 50 hp compressor rejects heat at approximately 126,000 Btu per hour.
 What could you do with that heat?

 Thank you for visiting our new blog.
-Please sign up for our RSS feed, or check back with us soon for new posts.
+Check back with us soon for new posts.